 - Heat oven to 350 degrees.

 - Spray a 10" springform pan with non-stick baking spray.

 - Sprinkle ½ of the pecans on the bottom of the pan.

 - Mix 2 Tbsp. flour, ¼ cup granulated sugar and the cinnamon in a large bowl.
 Add the apples and toss to combine.

 - In another large bowl, mix the remaining flour, remaining granulated sugar, brown sugar, baking powder and salt.

-- Add the eggs, apple sauce, orange juice and vanilla to the flour mixture.
+- Add the eggs, apple sauce, melted butter, orange juice and vanilla to the flour mixture.
 Beat until the batter is smooth.